The private skills registry for your team

 PR workflow

 Edits go through pull requests for review.
-Approve or request changes before skills reach developer machines.
+Approve or request changes before skills reach assigned users and agents.

 CLI sync